search icon

 • You witnessed an inspirational figure in your life solve a massive problem with a specific skill set (doctor, engineer, etc.)

-• While you were at a charity event, you encountered a problem that kept people in deprivation.
+• While you were at a charity event, you learnt more about an issue.
 By pursuing this course, you’re a part of the solution.

 • There was a moment in your life when you succeeded in solving a problem.
-You felt significant by doing so, and you want to keep doing that for the rest of your life (teaching poor children how to read)
+You felt significant when doing so, and you want to keep doing that for the rest of your life

 An essential element of starting a personal statement is to express why you’re enthusiastic about taking your chosen course.
-You need to demonstrate that you’re aware of what you’re getting yourself into in the process.
-Answer any of these prompt questions for inspiration:
+You need to demonstrate that you’re aware of what you’re getting yourself into and that you’ve already spent time exploring the area.
+In the new UCAS personal statement for 2026 entry, it might be a good idea to introduce your answers to “How have your qualifications and studies helped you to prepare for this course?” by answering one of these prompts:

 • What do you find interesting about the course?